-$0.99 Earnings Per Share Expected for Kodiak Sciences Inc. (NASDAQ:KOD) This Quarter

-Wall Street analysts expect Kodiak Sciences Inc. (NASDAQ:KOD) to report earnings per share (EPS) of ($0.99) for the current quarter, Zacks reports.
-Zero analysts have issued estimates for Kodiak Sciences’ earnings.
-The lowest EPS estimate is ($1.18) and the highest is ($0.71).
-Kodiak Sciences posted earnings per share of ($0.58) during the same quarter last year, which indicates a negative year-over-year growth rate of 70.7%.
-The business is scheduled to issue its next earnings results on Monday, August 9th.
+Brokerages expect Kodiak Sciences Inc. (NASDAQ:KOD) to report earnings per share of ($0.99) for the current fiscal quarter, according to Zacks.
+Zero analysts have provided estimates for Kodiak Sciences’ earnings.
+The highest EPS estimate is ($0.71) and the lowest is ($1.18).
+Kodiak Sciences reported earnings of ($0.58) per share during the same quarter last year, which would suggest a negative year-over-year growth rate of 70.7%.
+The business is expected to report its next quarterly earnings results on Monday, August 9th.

-According to Zacks, analysts expect that Kodiak Sciences will report full-year earnings of ($3.84) per share for the current fiscal year, with EPS estimates ranging from ($5.34) to ($0.79).
-For the next financial year, analysts forecast that the company will post earnings of ($5.58) per share, with EPS estimates ranging from ($8.52) to ($2.36).
-Zacks’ earnings per share calculations are an average based on a survey of sell-side research firms that follow Kodiak Sciences.
+According to Zacks, analysts expect that Kodiak Sciences will report full-year earnings of ($3.84) per share for the current year, with EPS estimates ranging from ($5.34) to ($0.79).
+For the next fiscal year, analysts expect that the firm will report earnings of ($5.58) per share, with EPS estimates ranging from ($8.52) to ($2.36).
+Zacks Investment Research’s EPS calculations are a mean average based on a survey of sell-side research firms that follow Kodiak Sciences.

-Kodiak Sciences (NASDAQ:KOD) last posted its quarterly earnings data on Monday, May 10th.
-The company reported ($0.98) earnings per share (EPS) for the quarter, meeting analysts’ consensus estimates of ($0.98).
+Kodiak Sciences (NASDAQ:KOD) last posted its quarterly earnings results on Monday, May 10th.
+The company reported ($0.98) EPS for the quarter, meeting the Zacks’ consensus estimate of ($0.98).

-In other Kodiak Sciences news, insider Jason Ehrlich sold 6,950 shares of the business’s stock in a transaction dated Tuesday, April 20th.
-The shares were sold at an average price of $111.26, for a total value of $773,257.00.
-Following the sale, the insider now directly owns 69,793 shares in the company, valued at $7,765,169.18.
-The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Over the last quarter, insiders sold 20,850 shares of company stock worth $2,251,105.
-39.30% of the stock is owned by company insiders.
+In other news, insider Jason Ehrlich sold 6,950 shares of the business’s stock in a transaction on Tuesday, April 20th.
+The shares were sold at an average price of $111.26, for a total transaction of $773,257.00.
+Following the sale, the insider now directly owns 69,793 shares of the company’s stock, valued at $7,765,169.18.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Insiders have sold 20,850 shares of company stock worth $2,251,105 over the last three months.
+Corporate insiders own 39.30% of the company’s stock.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
-Nisa Investment Advisors LLC raised its holdings in Kodiak Sciences by 8.8% during the 1st quarter.
-Nisa Investment Advisors LLC now owns 1,235 shares of the company’s stock worth $140,000 after buying an additional 100 shares during the period.
-Handelsbanken Fonder AB grew its stake in Kodiak Sciences by 1.9% during the 1st quarter.
-Handelsbanken Fonder AB now owns 5,300 shares of the company’s stock valued at $601,000 after acquiring an additional 100 shares in the last quarter.
-Stifel Financial Corp grew its stake in Kodiak Sciences by 2.6% during the 4th quarter.
-Stifel Financial Corp now owns 7,205 shares of the company’s stock valued at $1,058,000 after acquiring an additional 180 shares in the last quarter.
-Capital Asset Advisory Services LLC purchased a new position in Kodiak Sciences during the 4th quarter valued at about $34,000.
-Finally, Compton Capital Management Inc. RI grew its stake in Kodiak Sciences by 14.3% during the 1st quarter.
-Compton Capital Management Inc. RI now owns 2,000 shares of the company’s stock valued at $227,000 after acquiring an additional 250 shares in the last quarter.
-Hedge funds and other institutional investors own 85.20% of the company’s stock.
+Several institutional investors and hedge funds have recently made changes to their positions in KOD.
+Capital Asset Advisory Services LLC purchased a new stake in shares of Kodiak Sciences during the fourth quarter valued at $34,000.
+US Bancorp DE boosted its holdings in Kodiak Sciences by 495.5% in the first quarter.
+US Bancorp DE now owns 393 shares of the company’s stock valued at $45,000 after purchasing an additional 327 shares during the last quarter.
+Marshall Wace North America L.P. purchased a new stake in Kodiak Sciences in the first quarter valued at $73,000.
+E Fund Management Co.
+Ltd. purchased a new stake in Kodiak Sciences in the first quarter valued at $124,000.
+Finally, Nisa Investment Advisors LLC boosted its holdings in Kodiak Sciences by 8.8% in the first quarter.
+Nisa Investment Advisors LLC now owns 1,235 shares of the company’s stock valued at $140,000 after purchasing an additional 100 shares during the last quarter.
+85.20% of the stock is currently owned by hedge funds and other institutional investors.

 Kodiak Sciences Inc, a clinical stage biopharmaceutical company, engages in researching, developing, and commercializing therapeutics to treat retinal diseases in the United States and international markets.
 Its lead product candidate is KSI-301, a vascular endothelial growth factor (VEGF)-biological agent that is in Phase 1b clinical study to treat wet age-related macular degeneration (AMD) and diabetic retinopathy, including diabetic macular edema, as well as for macular edema due to retinal vein occlusion.